 1. This mask is thick.
 If you feel it’s too dry, add a bit more apple cider vinegar.
 If you feel it’s too runny, make sure there are no “clumps” of clay that haven’t been well combined, or add a bit more clay to the mixture.

 2. As a general recommendation, you can apply this homemade face mask 1-2 times a week.
-I recommend first testing it out on a small patch of skin for about 10-15 minutes to make sure your skin reacts well to the mask.
+Start with once every 1-2 weeks, and increase as needed as you see how your skin reacts to the mask.

 3. If you have sensitive skin, reduce the time you leave the mask on to 10-15 minutes.